Rintaro Okabe: Critical response

 Critical reception to the character in the visual novel has been positive.
-Destructoid praised Okabe's character and his relationship with the rest of the cast based on how appealing they were, with Siliconera preferring the one he starts with Kurisu based on the comical interactions.
+Destructoid praised Okabe's character and his relationship with the rest of the cast based on how appealing they were; with Siliconera preferring the one he starts with Kurisu based on the comical interactions.
 Pete Davison of USGamer acclaimed Okabe as "one of the most fascinating lead characters I've enjoyed the company of in quite some time" based on the handling of his character and the voice provided by Mamoru Miyano.
-In another review, GamesTm stated that Okabe deconstructs the ideas for a scientist in a positive fashion due to how he avoids stereotypical traits seen in fiction comparing him "Rick And Morty’s titular professor more than any other genre rival".
+In another review, GamesTm stated that Okabe deconstructs the ideas for a scientist in a positive fashion due to how he avoids stereotypical traits seen in fiction comparing him to "Rick And Morty’s titular professor more than any other genre rival".
 IGN felt the bonds Okabe has with his friends were also appealing when talking about multiple subjects based on different types of ideas to help his dialogue be easier to understand.

 Critics also commented on Okabe's darker characterization from Steins;Gate 0.
 Crunchyroll stated that while his appearance has not changed with the exception of his black coat, Okabe shows signs of suffering post-traumatic stress disorder and depression as a result of Kurisu's death.
 As a result, the site found Okabe's new personality as unique as Okabe still has not recovered from Kurisu's death and how the plot handles his weakness.
 Jenni Lada from Siliconera found the depressed Okabe more interesting.
 She cited how weak Okabe is portrayed in the sequel, finding him as a person in need of therapy but cannot find recovery through it.
 Destructoid referred to him as the most changed character due to his lack of crazy demeanor and that did not care about the future of his life in a possible World War III.
 Despite the dark narrative, Carden still found Okabe and Maho had segment that could produce a laughter.
 Hardcore Gamer found that players might be affected by how Okabe passes his free time interacting with an AI based on Kurisu, something that might instead hurt him rather than recover from his trauma.
 Rogan said that Okabe's character development since the original game made him a more interesting character, and Fenner thought that Okabe's characterization was the high point of the game, calling his self-hatred and impostor syndrome a believable depiction of high-functioning depression.
 Both Carden and Rogan enjoyed the use of multiple viewpoints in the story, saying that they give characters more depth and believability, and give the player a greater understanding of them.